Pala d'Oro: Bottom Section

-Also in the bottom section is an enamel depicting Christ at the center of the altarpiece, and the four circular enamels around him are images of the Four Evangelists.
+The four circular enamels around him are images of the Four Evangelists.
 To the right and left of Christ are the twelve apostles, six to each side.
 Above Christ is an empty throne, which represents the Last Judgement and the Second Coming of Christ, with angels and archangels on either side of it.

-Underneath Christ and the apostles are the twelve prophets, with the Virgin—flanked by Falier and Empress Irene—at the center.
+Underneath Christ is the Virgin Mary, flanked by the Byzantine Empress Irene and Doge Ordelafo Faliero.

+There is also a narrative border along the top and sides depicting the life, martyrdom, and translation of the relics of St. Mark.
+These were created in 1105 in Constantinople, and were commissioned by Doge Ordelaffo Falier.
+They used to be positioned along the base, but have since been moved to their current position.